Famous Limericks for Adults:

 More Famous Limericks: The Next Level

-The next level of quality in a limerick (in our humble opinion) is the one where the subject of the first and the last line are DIFFERENT, but related in a clever way.
-Here are five famous examples:
+The next level of quality in a limerick (in our humble opinion) is the one where the subject of the first and the last line are DIFFERENT, but related in a clever way, while maintaining the rhyme.
+Here are five famous examples of "next level" famous limericks for adults:

 There once was a young man named Sean